 Ade Adewunmi @Adewunmi

-Current industry consultant for the public sector at Think Big Analytics, Adewunmi has years of experience in digital technology.
+Current data strategist at Cloudera Fast Forwards Lab, Adewunmi has years of experience in digital technology.

 Adewunmi was formerly the head of data infrastructure at the Government Digital Service (GDS), where she worked for over two years.